DynamoDS/Dynamo/tools/DynamoPackagesAnalyzer/Readme.txt

 appsettings.json:
 MaxDegreeOfParallelism: (default: 4) Defines the number of threads to analyze the packages list in any mode

-DynamoPackagesURL: The URL to get the packages list and download packages
+DynamoPackagesURL: The URL to list and download packages from

 SarifFileName: The upgrade-assistant result file name

 Workspace: (default: %temp%\DynamoDS) when null, the default value is used, it can be any directory with read and write permissions, this workspace is used to download the packages and unzip them as part pof the analysis.

-ProcessTimeOut: (default: 2) Defines the time to wait for a upgrade-assistant instace to end in case of the instace not being able to finish by itself.
+ProcessTimeOut: (default: 2) Defines the time to wait in minutes for a upgrade-assistant instace to end in case of the instace not being able to finish by itself.